Cobalt Chromium Poisoning from Metal on Metal Hip Replacements

 Metallosis

 Metallosis is a type of metal poisoning.
-It involves a build-up of metal debris in the body’s soft tissue.
-This happens when parts of a metal on metal hip replacement rub together, releasing tiny cobalt and chromium particles into your bloodstream and the tissue surrounding your hip.
+It involves a build-up of metal debris and particles in the body’s soft tissue.

 Osteolysis